Cheeky97/Self-Hosted-Web-Api-Windows-Service/ReadMe.txt

 # Self-Hosted WebAPIi Windows service

 This is a windows service which can be installed in our local system.
+This windows service is started in which self hosted web api is up and running so that you can consume the api for CRUD operations.
 The Self-Hosted-Web-Api-Windows-Service/SelfHostedAPI/ has the business logic in which we can manage users with the API.
 All the data can be loaded from the file savedonn a disk.
 The Self-Hosted-Web-Api-Windows-Service/SelfHostedAPI_Test/ is a test project created under the above console application and a reference has been added to it.
 This has unit testing for the main methods in the application.
 The Self-Hosted-Web-Api-Windows-Service/SelfHostedAPI_Service/ is a Windows Service project which is also created under the above console application and a reference has been added.